 Malaria, childbirth, AIDS, TB and cholera challenge day to day life.

-Almost everyone in Ngoli is a subsistence farmer; the best paid job in the private sector pays $40-$50 a month for 26 days work but these jobs are rare.
+Almost everyone in Ngoli is a subsistence farmer.
+The best paid job in the private sector pays $40-$50 a month but these jobs are rare.

 By way of contrast, a qualified teacher or nurse will earn as much in a month as these workers earn in a year.